 There’s nothing like the sensation of running your fingers through a heap of smooth, heavy, fresh olives.
 And now is the season.
 Open markets of the Middle East display stands heaped with the green and purple fruit, perfect for taking home to pickle in your own kitchen (as Green Prophet shows you how to pickle olives in this post).
 It sounds intimidating, but the process really doesn’t take much work, just a fair amount of time waiting for things to happen by themselves.
-If you live in Israel, you may find good raw olives in one of these open-air markets.
+If you live in Israel or anywhere in the Mediterranean, you may find good raw olives in one of these open-air markets.

 So how to pick the best olives?
 To start with, choose olives that look and feel smooth and heavy.
 Olives are susceptible to a fungus that’s first visible at the stem end, so check a handful or two before committing yourself to buying.
 Stir the heap with a finger and notice if there are many rotten or severely bruised olives.
 If so, move on to the next vendor.

 If you’re lucky enough to live where wild olive trees flourish – usually on abandoned land that was farmed long ago – you’ll be able to harvest organic fruit.
 Otherwise you must ask the vendor if they are sprayed.

 If you have no choice but to buy non-organic, console yourself with the fact that the olives will soak in fresh water changed daily for at least a week, if not two, so that much of the pesticide will have been washed out.
 Brining further penetrates their flesh and hopefully leaches out even more undesirables.